Engin-Boot/pong-stage-Royarunimb12/Stage0/sequence-start.md

 When the game is loaded Main menu is displayed.
 The players choose the board color and parameters of the board.
+The settings chosen are translated into the User Interface.
 The game is started and players play according to the game rule module

 ## Movement Initiation